 Guy’s broader research considers the evolving relationships between urbanization, society, science, technology, and outer space.
-He has written on these and other themes for numerous publications including Folio (forthcoming 2018), Perspecta, Scenario Journal, The Architectural Review, City Journal, Canadian Architect, and Architecture South Africa.
+He has written on these and other themes for numerous publications including Folio (forthcoming 2019), Perspecta, Scenario Journal, The Architectural Review, City Journal, Canadian Architect, and Architecture South Africa.
 He has also written in popular media on cities and architecture.
 In 2015, Guy co-edited the book ‘Movement Johannesburg’, and has authored chapters in other edited volumes.
-In the upcoming year, Guy will co-edit New Geographies 11 (forthcoming 2019).
+He is currently co-editor of New Geographies 11 (forthcoming 2019).

 Guy works commonly in multidisciplinary teams, and has been instrumental in award-winning architectural, research and graphic design projects.
 He has most recently been employed as a researcher at LSE Cities, a lecturer at the University of the Witwatersrand, a researcher at the Gauteng City-Region Observatory, and a Teaching Fellow at the GSD.
 He has also been a guest lecturer and critic at numerous institutions.

 Guy holds a MSc. in City Design and Social Science from the London School of Economics and Political Science, and a Master of Architecture (Professional) from the University of the Witwatersrand.

 Trangoš, G. (2017) Deepening division: Interpreting scales of spatial contestation in Johannesburg in Perspecta 50.
 MIT Press: Cambridge, MA